 (3) Any insured violated any of the terms and conditions of the policy; or

-(4) The named insured knowingly failed to disclose fully his/her motor vehicle accidents and moving traffic violations, or his/her losses covered under any automobile physical damage or comprehensive coverage, for the preceding 36 months, if called for in the application; or
+(4) The named insured knowingly failed to disclose fully his or her motor vehicle accidents and moving traffic violations, or his or her losses covered under any automobile physical damage or comprehensive coverage, for the preceding 36 months, if called for in the application; or